erikyao/erikyao.github.io/_posts/2014-07-31-an-example-of-experimental-design.md

 ---
-layout: post
-title: "An Example of Experimental Design"
-description: ""
 category: R
+description: ''
 tags: []
+title: An Example of Experimental Design
 ---
-{% include JB/setup %}

 **Question:** Does changing the text on your website improve donations?